Welcome to The Kitchenmaid.

 Now, as a freelance writer and editor, I regularly contribute to a range of publications, including Cuisine, Frankie and New Zealand Life & Leisure.
 From 2015 to 2018 I wrote a a weekly recipe column, published every Wednesday on stuff.co.nz and in the Dominion Post, The Press and the Waikato Times.

-As of January 2019, I’m now writing a fortnightly recipe column for Be Well, a magazine published every Monday in the New Zealand Herald.
-You can also find them online here.
+From 2019-2020, I wrote a fortnightly recipe column for Be Well, a magazine published every Monday in the New Zealand Herald.
+You can find them online here.

 If you want to get in touch, here’s how to do it.